IKNS Elective Courses and Curriculum Areas

 Electives Taught by IKNS Faculty

 A portion of the ~75 pre-approved electives have been developed specifically for IKNS students and are taught by IKNS faculty.
-These curated electives provide deep-dives into specific areas of IKNS' skillsets, from digital product development to project management or social network analysis.
+These curated electives provide deep-dives into specific areas of IKNS' skillsets, from digital product design to project management or social network analysis.
 However, including these IKNS-taught electives within your personal choice of 6 electives is not mandatory.

 Electives Taught by IKNS Faculty (CA = Curriculum Area) [excerpt from ~75 electives on Bulletin]